rcl-ssl/docs/index.md

 ## RCL AutoRenew Function

 The [RCL AutoRenew](/autorenew/autorenew) function is an Azure Function app that runs in a [Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
-The primary purpose of the AutoRenew Function is to automate the renewal and installation of certificates created in the RCL portal for an **Azure App Service** or **Azure Key Vault**.
+The primary purpose of the AutoRenew Function is to automate the renewal and installation of certificates created in the RCL portal for an **Azure App Service** , **Azure Key Vault** or **Azure DNS**.
 The AutoRenew function is an open-source project and can be directly deployed to a user's Azure Account from the [GitHub](https://github.com/rcl-ssl/RCL.AutoRenew.Function) project page.

 # REST API